Justice Dept: Republican Rep. Mo Brooks may be sued over Jan. 6 speech to Trump supporters

-Rep. Mo Brooks (R-Ala.) had argued that he is effectively immune from a lawsuit filed by his colleague, Rep. Eric Swalwell (D-Calif.), that accused Brooks, then-President Donald Trump, and others of fomenting the failed attack on Congress.
+Rep. Mo Brooks (R-Ala.) had argued that he is effectively immune from a lawsuit filed by his colleague Rep. Eric Swalwell (D-Calif.) that accused Brooks, then-President Donald Trump, and others of fomenting the failed attack on Congress.

 Past court opinions and Justice Department legal interpretations have given broad safeguards to protect elected officials who are sued over their public statements.
 But in the case of Brooks, the Justice Department decided he went too far.

 The agency “cannot conclude that Brooks was acting within the scope of his office or employment as a Member of Congress at the time of the incident out of which the claims in this case arose,” the court filing said.
-“Inciting or conspiring to foment a violent attack on the United States Congress is not within the scope of employment of a Representative—or any federal employee.”
+“Inciting or conspiring to foment a violent attack on the United States Congress is not within the scope of employment of a Representative — or any federal employee.”

 The department’s legal argument concluded that Brooks’s appearance at the rally outside the White House that preceded the riot “was campaign activity, and it is no part of the business of the United States to pick sides among candidates in federal elections.”
+The issue will ultimately be decided by a judge or an appeals court.

 During a speech at the Jan.
 6 rally, Brooks told the crowd to “start taking down names and kicking ass.”
 He has argued that his statements were part of his work as a representative of a district where 64 percent of voters chose Donald Trump over Biden.
 As a federal employee, Brooks says, he has immunity from lawsuits for actions taken within the scope of his job.

-In a different case, involving writer E. Jean Carroll’s defamation lawsuit against Trump, the Biden Justice Department has argued that the president could not be sued in his personal capacity for denying her claim that he'd sexually assaulted her.
+In a different case, involving writer E. Jean Carroll’s defamation lawsuit against Trump, the Justice Department under President Biden has argued that Trump could not be sued in his personal capacity for denying her claim that he had sexually assaulted her.

 That position infuriated Democrats.
-In contrast, the decision that Brooks can be sued, because his comments were so far beyond his work as a member of Congress, will likely be cheered on the left.
+In contrast, the decision that Brooks can be sued, because his comments were so far beyond his work as a member of Congress, probably will be cheered on the left.

 Swalwell, who sued Brooks in D.C. federal court, argued that his colleague was operating “in his personal capacity for his own benefit” at the rally.
 Philip Andonian, a lawyer for Swalwell, said Tuesday night that he “could not agree more” with the department’s analysis.